awsdocs/amazon-workspaces-user-guide/doc_source/client_troubleshooting.md

 ## I got an invalid certificate error on the client application\.
 What does that mean?<a name="client_cert_error"></a>

 The WorkSpaces client application validates the identity of the WorkSpaces service through an SSL certificate\.
 If the root certificate authority of the Amazon WorkSpaces service cannot be verified, the client application displays an error and prevents any connection to the service\.
 The most common cause is a proxy server that is removing the root certificate authority and returning an incomplete certificate to the client application\.
 Contact your network administrator for additional help\.

+## I'm having trouble when I try to connect to my WorkSpace using Web Access<a name="webaccess_connection_issues"></a>

+Some WorkSpaces rely on a specific logon screen configuration to enable you to log on from your Web Access client\.
+For example, depending on the type of WorkSpace, your network administrator may need to configure a Group Policy setting and a Local Security Policy setting to enable you to log on to your WorkSpace from your Web Access client\.
+If these two settings are not correctly configured, you may experience long logon times or black screens when you try to log on to your WorkSpace\.
+Contact your network administrator for additional help\.

 ## I see the following error message: "Your device is not able to connect to the WorkSpaces Registration service\."<a name="registration_failure"></a>